Modes

 }

-You SHOULD NOT directly register modes in the pluginConfig.json
+You can register modes by editing the pluginConfig.json file directly.

 For instance we can use